Frequently Asked Questions

 + Who determines how grants are distributed?

-The four architects and co-founders of the Black Future Co-op Fund determined the list of grant recipients, informed by what we’ve heard from Black Washingtonians across the state.
+The four co-architects of the Black Future Co-op Fund determine the list of grant recipients, which is informed by what we’ve heard from Black Washingtonians across the state.
 We are four Black women who each lead major social change organizations in Washington state that empower Black leadership.
 Our decisions are guided by the Fund’s vision of a Washington state, working cooperatively, where all Black people are liberated, prosperous, and self-determined to fully live our lives.

 + I want to donate.
 Can I designate my funding for a specific project or organization?